 Once the scan has finished executing, we take a look at the database to see if WMAP found anything of interest.

 msf > wmap_vulns -l [*] + [172.16.194.172] (172.16.194.172): scraper / [*] scraper Scraper [*] GET Metasploitable2 - Linux [*] + [172.16.194.172] (172.16.194.172): directory /dav/ [*] directory Directory found. [*] GET Res code: 200 [*] + [172.16.194.172] (172.16.194.172): directory /cgi-bin/ [*] directory Directoy found. [*] GET Res code: 403 ...snip... msf >

-Looking at the above output, we can see that wmap has reported on 1 vulnerability.
-Running "vulns" will list the details for us.
+Looking at the above output, we can see that WMAP has reported one vulnerability.
+Running “vulns” will list the details for us.

 msf > vulns [*] Time: 2012-01-16 20:58:49 UTC Vuln: host=172.16.2.207 port=80 proto=tcp name=auxiliary/scanner/http/options refs=CVE-2005-3398,CVE-2005-3498,OSVDB-877,BID-11604,BID-9506,BID-9561 msf >

-We can now use this information to gather further information on the reported vulnerability.
+Because of our vulnerability scanning with WMAP, we can now use these results to gather further information on the reported vulnerability.
 As pentesters, we would want to investigate each finding further and identify if there are potential methods for attack.